kolan72/PoliNorError/README.md

 		})
 		.HandleAsync(async (ct) => await service.DoSomethingAsync(ct), token);
 ```
+Note that if the `FailedReason` property of the last `PolicyResult` is `PolicyResultFailedReason.PolicyResultHandlerFailed`, a `PolicyResultHandlerFailedException` is thrown for both the `ThrowOnWrappedCollectionFailed.LastError` and `ThrowOnWrappedCollectionFailed.CollectionError` settings.

 You can reset a policy to its original state (without wrapped policy or collection inside) by using the `Policy.ResetWrap` method.

 ### TryCatch (since _version_ 2.16.21)